lovisalindquist/PopulationGeneticsProject/README.md

 Author: Lovisa Lindquist
 Email: lo3303li-s@student.lu.se
-Date: 2024-02-29
+Date: 2024-03-05

 # Project Description:
+In this project, we develop an application that takes an input file with IBD distances for pairwise comparisons of ancient individuals, and plots relationships between individiduals using circos plots, both at an individual-individual level, and at a group-group level.

 The input file is a tsv-table, with the following columns:

-    Start: start position of segment
+    Start: start position of segment (bp)
-    End: end position of segment
+    End: end position of segment (bp)
-    StartM: Morgans at start of segment
+    StartM: Morgans at start of segment (M)
-    EndM: Morgans at end of segment
+    EndM: Morgans at end of segment (M)
-    length: End - Start, length of segment
+    length: End - Start, length of segment (bp)
-    lengthM: total length in Morgans
+    lengthM: total length in Morgans (bp)
     ch: Chromosome
     iid1: ID of individual 1
     iid2: ID of individual 2
-    SNPdens: Density of SNPs, calculated by the total length / centiMorgans
+    SNPdens: Density of SNPs, calculated by the total length / centiMorgans An additional file containing the IDs and their associated geographic origin will be used for the parsing:

+The procedure involves the following steps:
-    1. Transform data using Python
+    1. Data transformation using Python
+        1.1 Read input files and identify column indices of headers 1.2 Generate dictionaries connecting IDs to information and origin, respectively.
+        1.3 Write to output using dictionaries.

-    2. Generate circos plot in R
+    2. Generation of circos plot function in R
+        2.1 Import packages and data
+        2.2 Generate subdataframes depending on individuals/groups of interest 2.3 Create matrix for plotting from subdataframe 2.4 Generate plot using circlize::chordDiagram

-    3. Develop application using R Shiny
+    3. Development of application using R Shiny
+        3.1 Define user interface function
+            3.1.1 Generate side panel
+            3.1.2 Generate main panel
+        3.2 Define server function
+            3.2.1 Identify and update interactive options
+            3.2.2 Plot chordDiagram using function described above 3.2.3 Generate summary statistics table
+            3.2.4 Generate detailed statistics table as drop down from summary table

-Input file:
+# Input files
 The data used to produce the application can be downloaded at: https://zenodo.org/records/8417049